mff-uk/dataspecer/README.md

 ## Build instructions

-This codebase is managed by [Lerna](https://github.com/lerna/lerna).
+This codebase is managed by [npm workspaces](https://docs.npmjs.com/cli/v10/using-npm/workspaces) and [Turborepo](https://turbo.build/repo/docs).
 Please see the individual packages for their build instructions.

 You can check [Cloudflare's build script](cloudflare.build.sh) that deploys the applications.